 The number one reason for French doors with screens is to gain the benefits of keeping your doors open while protecting your home from bugs.
 Bugs that fly or bugs that crawl, you want to keep them all on the outside of your house.
 Screen doors also keep out dust, debris, and even nosy neighbors if you have those.

 The best way to cool down a house is with a cross breeze.
 Opening multiple windows and your front door is a great way to achieve this.
 Getting fresh air on a hot day can cut down on your air conditioning bill and keep your home cool.
+A screen for French doors will create ample opportunities to cool off in the summer months.

 French doors let in a beautiful amount of light, and you don’t want bulky screen doors to get in the way of that.
 Retractable screen doors are much less cumbersome, and they retract when they aren’t being used.
+A retractable screen for French doors opens up the best of both worlds.

 Easy to open